- Chart

 Key Offerings

-- Infrastructure Design and Engineering: AECOM provides comprehensive design and engineering services for transportation (highways, bridges, airports, rail), water systems (wastewater treatment, water supply), and energy infrastructure.
-Competitors include WSP Global, Jacobs Engineering Group, and Fluor Corporation.
-Market share data for specific offerings is not readily disclosed but AECOM is a significant player in the global infrastructure consulting market.
+- Infrastructure Design & Engineering: AECOM offers comprehensive design and engineering services for major infrastructure projects including highways, bridges, tunnels, airports, and transit systems.
+This is a core service with significant market demand.
+Competitors include Jacobs (J), WSP Global (WSP.TO), and Arcadis (ARCVF).
+Precise market share data for specific services is proprietary, but AECOM is a leading player in the global infrastructure design market.

 Market Dynamics